piguycs/lanshare/README.md

 This is a simple VPN for playing LAN games with your peers across the internet.

-The core vpn does work, but I have some serious performance issues to fix.
+The vpn does work, but I have some serious performance issues to fix.
+(~15-30ms delay with the current MVP, goal is to be sub 0.5ms)

 Right now, this vpn only "works" on Linux.
 It can technically be made to work on MacOS and Windows too, but it wont use the platform native tools for those platforms and needs third party libraries during runtime.
-Checkout docs for github.com/meh/rust-tun
+Checkout docs for github.com/meh/rust-tun.
+I do plan on fully supporting other operating systems.

 ## Technical info (Linux)